-Declared a World Heritage Site by UNESCO in 1984, The Alhambra is an expansive complex of regally decorated palaces, perfectly pruned gardens, residences and a once-mighty fortress.
-Here in The Alhambra, imperial history abounds and visitors quickly sense both the cultural importance of this monument and the presence of ancient spirits that mysteriously linger.
+Declared a World Heritage Site by UNESCO in 1984, the Alhambra is an expansive complex of regally decorated palaces, perfectly pruned gardens, residences and a once-mighty fortress.
+Here in the Alhambra, imperial history abounds and visitors quickly sense both the cultural importance of this monument and the presence of ancient spirits that mysteriously linger.

 According to limited historical records, origins of The Alhambra date back to the 9th century, when the once-mighty Moorish fortress, known as the Alcazaba, was built.

-In the years that followed, The Alhambra was partially destroyed and rebuilt by Charles V, Holy Roman Emperor (1519-1556) and King of Spain (as Charles I; 1516-1556), thus giving The Alhambra a unique blend of Moorish and Renaissance architecture.
+In the years that followed, the Alhambra was partially destroyed and rebuilt by Charles V, Holy Roman Emperor (1519-1556) and King of Spain (as Charles I; 1516-1556), thus giving The Alhambra a unique blend of Moorish and Renaissance architecture.

-During a visit to The Alhambra, one can see a number of sections including the Generalife Gardens (a collection of courtyards, pools, fountains and land used for both cultivation and grazing); the Alcazaba (the remainders of the fortress); Charles V Palace and surrounding areas; the Towers and higher Alhambra.
+During a visit to the Alhambra, one can see a number of sections including the Generalife Gardens (a collection of courtyards, pools, fountains and land used for both cultivation and grazing); the Alcazaba (the remainders of the fortress); Charles V Palace and surrounding areas; the Towers and higher Alhambra.

-In high season, it is nearly impossible to get tickets for entry to The Alhambra, however, with this excursion we can guarantee you will have an entry ticket to this impressive monument.
+Guarantee your entry to the Alhambra with this excursion!
+In high season, it is nearly impossible to get tickets for entry to the Alhambra, however, with this excursion we can guarantee you will have an entry ticket to this impressive monument.